-Mostly due to extracardiac causes leading to decrease in the left ventricular cardiac output
+Mostly due to extracardiac causes leading to a decrease in the left ventricular cardiac output

-Hypoxia at the cellular level causes a series of physiologic and biochemical changes, resulting in acidosis and a decrease in regional blood flow which further worsens the tissue hypoxia.
-In hypovolemic, obstructive, and cardiogenic shock there is a decrease in cardiac output and decreased oxygen transport.
+Hypoxia at the cellular level causes a series of physiologic and biochemical changes, resulting in acidosis and a decrease in regional blood flow, which further worsens the tissue hypoxia.
+In hypovolemic, obstructive, and cardiogenic shock, there is a decrease in cardiac output and decreased oxygen transport.
 In distributive shock, there is decreased peripheral vascular resistance and abnormal oxygen extraction.
-Excitement is a spectrum of physiologic changes, ranging from early stages which are reversible to final stages which are irreversible with multiorgan failure and death.
+Excitement is a spectrum of physiologic changes, ranging from early stages, which are reversible to the final stages, which are irreversible with multiorgan failure and death.
 Generally, shock has the following three stages:

 A focused history should be obtained from the patient (if feasible) and/or patient's relatives.
 Also, a review of the patient’s outpatient medical records (information regarding risk factors, medications, and trend of baseline vital signs including blood pressure), as well as hospital medical records, could give valuable clues regarding the patient's risk for shock and potential etiology.
 Clinical features and symptoms can vary according to the type and stage of shock.
-Most common clinical features/labs which are suggestive of shock include hypotension, tachycardia, tachypnea, obtundation or abnormal mental status, cold, clammy extremities, mottled skin, oliguria, metabolic acidosis, and hyperlactatemia.
-In addition, features pertaining to the underlying cause of the shock can also be present.
+The most common clinical features/labs which are suggestive of shock include hypotension, tachycardia, tachypnea, obtundation or abnormal mental status, cold, clammy extremities, mottled skin, oliguria, metabolic acidosis, and hyperlactatemia.
+Also, features pertaining to the underlying cause of the shock can be present.

 Patients with hypovolemic shock can have general features as mentioned above as well as evidence of orthostatic hypotension, pallor, flattened jugular venous pulsations, may have sequelae of chronic liver disease (in case of variceal bleeding).